philthompson/blog/gen/static/nfl-elo/faq.md

 Like all aspects of this system, the model appears to be slow to update because that [results in the most correctly-picked games, on average](#Define-Objective).

 One interpretation of this is that games (especially close games) are often won or lost due in part to factors not related to the underlying "true strength" of a team: sometimes they play at a stronger or weaker level depending on injuries, opponent, game plan, individual matchups between players, play calling, and even weather and field conditions, and there are also simple flukes and odd bounces of the ball.

+If we were to change an improving or collapsing team's Elo rating too quickly, we might be more accurate for that team but at the expense of accuracy for other teams that simply had an outlier good or bad game.
 The best the model can do is shoot for the average case and try not to over-react to individual games.

 <h3><a name="Injury-Bump"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> Team XYZ gained too many rating points for beating an injured team.
 How is this accounted for?</h3>